TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-displaying-data-unable-to-use-log-search.md

 <properties
-    pageTitle="Unable to use Log Search"
+    pageTitle="Unable to use log search"
-    description="Unable to use Log Search"
+    description="Unable to use log search"
     service=""
     resource=""
     authors="AmirKe"